sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnat-srpm-macros</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : RPM macros needed when source packages that need GNAT are built
+Short desc    : RPM macros needed when source packages that need GNAT are built
 URL          : https://src.fedoraproject.org/rpms/gnat-srpm-macros
-Лицензия     : MIT
+License      : MIT
-Описание     : This package contains RPM macros that need to be available when source RPM
+Descript     : This package contains RPM macros that need to be available when source RPM
              : packages that need the GNAT tools are built.
 It is a standalone package in
              : order to have as few dependencies as possible.
 ```